ICOS-Carbon-Portal/pylib/README.md

 - `activate icos`
 - `pip install icoscp`

+More information about installation is available in the [documentation](https://icos-carbon-portal.github.io/pylib/install/).

 ## Documentation
 The full documentation about the library and all the modules are available at [https://icos-carbon-portal.github.io/pylib/](https://icos-carbon-portal.github.io/pylib/)